puli/repository/docs/getting-started.rst

 Getting Started
 ===============

-This section explains to get started quickly with Puli_.
+This section explains how to get started quickly with Puli_.
 If you don't know what Puli is or why you should use it, read :doc:`at-a-glance` first.

 Requirements
 ------------